 Excerpt from the World Pool Association Rules, adapted to the Hua Hin Pool Leagues

-Comments/changes are in italic font
+Comments/changes are in yellow color/italic font

 1.General Rules